sdinteractive/SomethingDigital_AjaxAddToCart/README.md

     $j.jGrowl(data.message, { sticky: true, header: 'Added to Basket', footer: '<a href="<?php echo Mage::getBaseUrl() ?>checkout/cart" class="button--secondary">Go to basket</a>' });
   });
 ```

+**sd_ajaxaddtocart:failure**

+If a product can not be successfully added to the cart, a failure event called `sd_ajaxaddtocart:failure` is fired.

 License
 --